Toutatis (roller coaster): Theme

 Toutatis (pronounced [towˈtaːtis] in Gaulish) is a Celtic god who was worshipped in ancient Gaul and Britain, and widely interpreted to be a tribal protector.
 In the Asterix comics, the name is commonly used within the catchphrase "By Toutatis!" to parody religious swearing.
-Toutatis' thematic set pieces are to be designed and produced by Bordeaux-based KAERU Theme Park Design, a firm that had also worked on OzIris.
+Toutatis' thematic set pieces were designed and produced by Bordeaux-based KAERU Theme Park Design, a firm that had also worked on OzIris.
+The music was composed by Benjamin Ribolet.

 Budget

-Throughout the development, manufacturing, and construction of Toutatis, Parc Astérix spent a total of €28 million ($29.7 USD).
-The recorded expendure is as seen below;
+Throughout the development, manufacturing, and construction of Toutatis, Parc Astérix spent a total of €28 million ($29.7 million USD).
+The recorded expenditure is as seen below;